D. J. Killings

-Dorian Jamaal "D. J." Killings (born August 9, 1995) is a gridiron football cornerback for the Calgary Stampeders of the Canadian Football League (CFL).
+Dorian Jamaal "D. J." Killings (born August 9, 1995) is an American former professional football cornerback who is currently a defensive graduate assistant with the Boise State Broncos.
 He played college football at UCF, and signed as an undrafted free agent with the New England Patriots in 2017.

 Professional career

 Killings was seen as a high value undrafted free agent prospect immediately after the draft, and fielded calls from several teams.

 New England Patriots

 Killings signed with the New England Patriots as an undrafted free agent on May 5, 2017.
 He was waived/injured by the Patriots on September 2, 2017 and placed on injured reserve.
 He was released with an injury settlement on September 13, 2017.

 Philadelphia Eagles

 On October 3, 2017, Killings was signed to the Philadelphia Eagles practice squad.
 Killings stayed on the Eagles' practice squad while the team defeated the New England Patriots in Super Bowl LII.
 He signed a reserve/future contract with the Eagles on February 7, 2018.

 On September 1, 2018, Killings was waived/injured by the Eagles and was placed on injured reserve.
 He was released on September 6, 2018.